-Declaration of the Exports and Handling of GR/SDF/PP Forms
+Declaration of the Exports and Handling of EDF/SDF

 - A.4 (i) The regulations notified under Notification No.FEMA 23/2000-RB dated 3rd May 2000 and the directions issued vide A.P.
-(DIR Series) Circular No. 12 dated 9th September 2000 relating to declaration of export of goods on GR/SDF/PP forms and other matters apply mutatis mutandis, to project exports.
-In order to facilitate maintenance of proper record of exports made on deferred payment terms, exporters should prominently superscribe both copies of relative GR/SDF/PP forms with the name of export contract for which supplies are being made and the number and date of the approval granted by the approving authority (viz.
-Authorised Dealer, Exim Bank and Working Group) noted on the GR/SDF/PP Form in the space provided therefor.
+(DIR Series) Circular No. 12 dated 9th September 2000 relating to declaration of export of goods and other matters apply mutatis mutandis, to project exports.
+In order to facilitate maintenance of proper record of exports made on deferred payment terms, exporters should prominently superscribe both copies of relative EDF/SDF with the name of export contract for which supplies are being made and the number and date of the approval granted by the approving authority (viz.
+Authorised Dealer, Exim Bank) noted on the EDF/SDF in the space provided therefor.
 The duplicate copies of the forms should be retained by authorised dealers duly certified after realisation of the last instalment together with interest from overseas buyers.
-Similar procedure should be followed by sub-suppliers also while declaring their exports on GR/SDF/PP forms. - (ii) In connection with execution of projects, exporters may sometime be required to export 'consumables' such as tools, tackles, machinery spares etc. for which separate payments will not be made by the overseas buyers.
-Such consumables will have also to be declared on GR/SDF/PP forms in the same manner as exports of machinery, materials, etc. which are separately paid for.
-In such cases, authorised dealer may, on application, permit exporters to raise invoices against their own site offices abroad, send the shipping documents direct to those offices and realise the value due thereon in convenient instalments out of the progress payments for the contracts.
-The application to authorised dealer may be accompanied by a declaration by the exporter that the consumables are being exported for execution of the project export contract which has been approved by the authorised dealer / Exim Bank / Working Group as the case may be.
-The number and the date of approval for the project export contract granted by the approving authority may be indicated on GR / SDF / PP Form.
+Similar procedure should be followed by sub-suppliers also while declaring their exports on EDF/SDF. - (ii) In connection with execution of projects, exporters may sometime be required to export 'consumables' such as tools, tackles, machinery spares etc. for which separate payments will not be made by the overseas buyers.
+Such consumables will have also to be declared on EDF/SDF in the same manner as exports of machinery, materials, etc. which are separately paid for.
+In such cases, authorised dealer may, on application, permit exporters to raise invoices against their own site offices abroad, send the shipping documents direct to those offices and realise the value due thereon in convenient instalments out of the progress The application to authorised dealer may be payments for the contracts. accompanied by a declaration by the exporter that the consumables are being exported for execution of the project export contract which has been approved by the authorised dealer / Exim Bank.
+The number and the date of approval for the project export contract granted by the approving authority may be indicated on EDF / SDF.